What You Need

 Installing a Text Editor

-The Notepad text editor in Windows is designed for light-weight word processing, and has no support for programming.
-Unless you already have a preferred editor, install Atom, which is a powerful Open Source text editor.
+The Notepad text editor in Windows is designed for light-weight word processing, and has no support for programming, so you will have to install a code editor.
+If you would like to use an IDE, JetBrains offer GoLand as a commercial product.

 To install Node.js using Scoop, enter this command in a PowerShell window: